 Borneo - Operation Oboe July - August 1945

 The Borneo Campaign, code-named OBOE, consisted of three operations; the taking of Tarakan, Labuan Island and Balikpapan.
-The “brainchild” of General Douglas MacArthur, in command of the South-West Pacific Area, later evaluations of OBOE attributed to the three operations none of the advantages that MacArthur had claimed.
+The “brainchild” of General Douglas MacArthur, in command of the South-West Pacific Area, later evaluations of OBOE attributed none of the advantages that MacArthur had claimed to the three operations.

 At Tarakan, OBOE ONE was ostensibly aimed at the airfields that were of strategic interest.
 Nevertheless, there is little evidence they would have been able to prepare the airfields in time for operations at Brunei and Balikpapan and, in the end, the airfields were beyond repair.
 Australian losses were also considerable.
 While 1,540 Japanese were killed, 245 Australians were killed and 669 wounded.